uptech/engineering/content/docs/standards/git-commit/index.md

 **Each commit should be testable.** This means that each commit must NOT break the automated testing tools or the tests.
 Similar to buildable this is important to make sure that all the Git tooling (e.g. git bisect) continue to work.
 It also helps with hot fixing, etc.

+### Not-Ncessarily Complete

+**Each commit does NOT have to be complete.** This means that you could for example have a commit that introduces a new method to an existing class.
+That is a complete logical change that is buildable and testable.
+But it isn't complete in terms of its interactions with other application architecture concepts.
+This is really just a reminder that we should **NOT** be including tagentially related changes into our logical commits.

+### Releasable

+**Each commit should be releasable.** This means that once that commit is integrated into mainline.
+We should be able to cut a release of the application without a problem.
+So it shouldn't break the release process and it shouldn't leave the user experience of the application in a broken state.
+Most of the time you will find that commits can just naturally be releasable.
+But sometimes it means that you have to create initially unused alternate code paths or use feature flags/toggles to manage code paths so that code can be integrated into mainline while still keeping the commit releasable.

 ## Git Patch Stack

-To help us follow these best practices we have developed a workflow on top of Git called [Git Patch Stack][] and built a small command Git extension to help streamline it.
-You can get a deeper understanding of this workflow and how to use it via our blog post, [How we should be using Git](https://uptechstudio.com/blog/how-we-should-be-using-git/).
+To help us follow these best practices we have developed a workflow on top of Git called [Git Patch Stack][] and built a small command line Git extension to help streamline it.
+You can get a deeper understanding of this workflow and how to use it via our blog posts, [Journey to Small Pull Requests][] and [How we should be using Git][].

 ## A Communication Tool